Check your employer has followed the right redundancy process

 You might be able to challenge the redundancy if your employer has been unfair by not following their redundancy process.

-Check your employer’s process
+Check your employer’s redundancy process

-The process has to explain:
+Your employer’s process has to explain:

 - how they’ll choose people for redundancy